rhofour/audiofuse-cli/README.md

 This software is currently very incomplete.
 It is limited to the following:
 * Detecting how digital I/O is set (ADAT, SPDIF, World Clock)
 * Setting digital I/O
+* Controlling the From Phone 2 section (From Phone 2, Reamping, and Ground Lift)

 ## Bugs and Feature Requests
 Please use Github issues to report any bugs found or missing features you would like to see implemented.